FooSoft/yomichan-anki/README.md

 A while ago I started working on an [Anki](http://ankisrs.net/) plugin in an attempt to solve various annoyances I encountered when trying to read Japanese books on my computer.
 Yomichan is the result of my efforts and makes Japanese sentence/vocabulary mining trivial.
+It can be used in conjunction with the [Yomichan extension for Chrome](/projects/yomichan-chrome-ext) to further enhance your learning experience by enabling flash card creation directly from the Chrome web browser.

 ## Motivation ##

 The software I was using for mining up to now was [Rikaichan](http://www.polarcloud.com/rikaichan/).
 I'm sure most people studying the Japanese language are familiar with this browser extension and probably have it installed in Firefox.
 Although pretty amazing, this tool is bound to Firefox.
 Firefox is obviously not a book reader: it doesn't behave well with large text files, doesn't remember where you last stopped reading, and most importantly there was no integration with Anki.
 As such, adding new vocab to my Anki deck was annoying; I wanted to be able to do this with one mouse click.
 After several hours of work, Yomichan could do this and much more.